Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 To test the Lambda function with a dummy event

-1. In the Lambda console page for your function, choose the Code tab.
+1. In the Lambda console page for your function, choose the Test tab.

-3. In the Event JSON, replace the following values:
+3. In the Event JSON, paste the following test event.
+Be sure to replace these values:

 • Replace us-east-1 with the region you created your Amazon S3 bucket in.

-• Replace both instances of my-bucket with the name of your own Amazon S3 bucket.
+• Replace both instances of amzn-s3-demo-bucket with the name of your own Amazon S3 bucket.

 • Replace test%2FKey with the name of the test object you uploaded to your bucket earlier (for example, HappyFace.jpg).